-1. Add rava to a pot and roast on a medium flame until crunchy.
+1. Add ½ cup rava to a kadai or pan.
+Roast on a medium flame until crunchy & slightly aromatic, making sure not to brown it.
 While roasting the rava, slice onions and chop tomatoes and green chilies.
 Set the rava aside preferably to a bowl for easy pouring.

-2. Heat oil or ghee in the pot.
-Ghee lends a good flavor to this tomato upma.
-Add mustard, cumin, chana dal, urad dal and cashews all at one time.
-Saute until the dals turn golden.
+2. Heat 1 to 1 ½ tablespoon oil or ghee.
+Ghee imparts a great aroma to your tomato upma.
+Add ½ mustard seeds, ½ teaspoon cumin seeds, 1 teaspoon chana dal, 1 teaspoon urad dal and 10 split cashews all at one time.
+Fry until the dal turn golden.

-3. Add curry leaves, green chilies and onions.
+3. Add 1 sprig curry leaves, 1 to 2 green chilies and 1 small chopped or sliced onion.
 Saute until the onions turn slightly pink.
 This takes about 1 to 2 mins.

-7. Add water, stir and check the salt.
+6. Add 1 ¼ cup water, stir and check the salt.
 The water must be slightly salty.
-Bring it to a boil.
+Bring it to a rolling boil.

-8. Reduce the flame to medium.
+7. Reduce the flame to medium.
 Slowly pour rava in a stream to the boiling water.
-While you pour stir the water to prevent lumps of rava.
+While you pour stir the water to incorporate the rava into the water.
+This also prevent lumps of rava.

 For best results follow the step-by-step photos above the recipe card